RfidResearchGroup/proxmark3/doc/magic_cards/chinese_magic_notes.md

 #### Alternatives to FUID
 ^[Top](#top)

-- RFUID seems to have similar behavior to FUID.
-Maybe it is an alternative.
 - HUID is sold as a cheaper alternative to FUID.
+However, it is protected with a KDF key in all sectors. *Copykey supports this chip.*

 ### "Magic 85" cards
 ^[Top](#top)